-1. Creating around 40 million jobs per year over the next 15 years to increase employment rates and absorb the young people entering the labor force, particularly in Sub-Saharan African and South Asia.
-This means enhancing the conditions for private sector growth.
+- Creating more jobs.
+Around 600 million jobs must be created over the next 15 years to increase employment rates and absorb the youth entering the labor market.
+This requires supporting private sector growth.

 - Increasing the quality of jobs.
 Just having a job is not enough: What makes a difference is having a more productive job, with good working conditions, and social protection.
 Besides creating as many formal jobs as possible, it is also crucial to improve productivity and earnings of jobs in the informal sector—which are the primary source of income for most of the population in low-income countries.